 SAT—October 5—2 PM, free

-At this dual event with Charlotte Öfverholm, Scandinavia House presents the live performance Lucky (2018) and the film Dance or Die (2019).
+At this dual event with Charlotta Öfverholm, Scandinavia House presents the live performance Lucky (2018) and the film Dance or Die (2019).

-A one-woman show created and performed by Öfverholm, Lucky is the artist’s longing for happiness: to die young, to live forever, or just in the moment, with a language of dance, text and music.
-In Dance or Die, filmmaker Anders J. Larsson followed the artist over three years to film her life.
-The result is an intimate documentary about an inspiring woman and her raison d’être: dance.
+Lucky is a one-woman show created and performed by Öfverholm.
+This performance expresses longing for happiness: to die young, to live forever, or just in the moment, with a language of dance, text and music.
+The lighting designer is Tobias Hallgren.
+In Dance or Die, filmmaker Anders J. Larsson followed the artist over three years and the result is an intimate documentary about an inspiring woman and her raison d’être: dance.

 About the Performer

 Charlotta Öfverholm studied dance at Balettakademien Göteborg and at Alvin Ailey ADC, NYC and is a theatre graduate of UCLA in Film/TV/Video and from The Lee Strasberg Theatre Institute in Los Angeles.
 She has a background as a dancer with numerous companies such as DV 8 Physical Theatre/Lloyd Newson, Bill T. Jones/NYC, Complexions/ NYC, Farm in the Cave/ Viliam Docolomansky/ Prague,Roberto Galván/ Tanzcompagnie Giessen, Joseph Tmim /Toláda Berlin, Ramon Oller/ Metros Barcelona, Robert Poole/ Ballet Linz, Cie Corinne Lanselle in Paris, Dorte Olesen and Björn Elisson Kompani in Stockholm , among others.